NetRun Help

 - Your program runs as a nobody user.
 You have no rights.

-To avoid these restrictions, download a tar file of your project, and run it on your machine.
+To go beyond these restrictions, download a tar file of your

 O.